Kickboxer 4: Plot

-The film opens with a recap of earlier events in the series as David Sloan writes a letter to his wife, Vicky.
-After being framed for murder by Tong Po, David has spent the last two years in prison, while his wife has become the sexual captive of his old nemesis, who has since become one of the most powerful drug lords in Mexico.
+Having been framed for murder by Tong Po, David Sloan has spent the last two years in prison, while his wife Vicky has become the sexual captive of his old nemesis, who has become one of the most powerful drug lords in Mexico.

-After receiving explicit photos from Po of his kidnapped wife, David takes his frustrations out on a fellow prisoner before meeting with a DEA official, Casey Ford, who briefs David about their situation.
-He reveals that the agency has been unable to apprehend Po by their own means, and that Po intends to host a martial arts tournament at his private compound, with the winner earning a match against Po and a $1,000,000 cash prize.
+After receiving explicit photos of his wife, David meets with a DEA official, Casey Ford, who informs David that Po is hosting a martial arts tournament at his private compound, with the winner earning a match against Po and a $1 million cash prize.
 Knowing the history between them, Casey offers to release David if he will enter the tournament and eliminate Po himself.
-David readily accepts, using the alias "Jack Jones" to conceal his identity.
-His first stop is a street fight, where he easily dispatches two fighters earning him a necessary invitation from a man named Brubaker, who scouts fighters and invites them to Po's tournament.
+Under the alias "Jack Jones", David wins a street fight and earns a necessary invitation from a man named Brubaker, who scouts fighters and invites them the tournament.

-On his way to the border, David enters a roadside bar and confronts a group of thugs harassing a young woman named Megan Laurence.
-David defeats them with ease and saves the woman, who is ungrateful for his help and reveals that she is entering the tournament as well.
+David enters a roadside bar and fights off a group of thugs harassing a young woman named Megan Laurence, who reveals that she is also entering the tournament.
 David arrives at the compound and is greeted by Darcy Cove, one of Po's many female sex slaves, who tells him that he must compete in the qualifying matches.
 David witnesses Thomas, a brutal fighter, take out another young fighter.
 Then, David is chosen to face Megan.
-Reluctant to harm the young woman despite her taunting, David passively subdues her.
-He also meets up with an old acquaintance named Lando Smith, a talented fighter who turns out to be his backup on the mission.
+Reluctant to harm the woman despite her taunting, David passively subdues her.
+He also meets up with an old acquaintance named Lando Smith, who turns out to be his backup on the mission.

-At the party of the tournament's seventh anniversary, Bill, Po's right-hand man, introduces Po to the crowd.
-David leaves the party soon after to search for his wife but finds the entire compound to be heavily guarded.
+At the party of the tournament's seventh anniversary, Po's henchman Bill introduces Po to the crowd.
+David leaves the party soon after to search for his wife but finds the entire compound heavily guarded.
 Meanwhile, Po offers Megan a second chance to compete, but places a bounty on her head inciting all the other fighters to attack her at once.
-Megan holds her own until Po attacks her, prompting Lando to intervene.
-After a brief standoff with Po, Lando escorts Megan back to her room.
+Megan holds her own until Po attacks her, prompting Lando to intervene and escort Megan back to her room.

-That night, David searches the compound and manages to locate his wife but is unable to free her before the alarm sounds.
-On Po's orders, the guards try to apprehend him, but David escapes.
+That night, a disguised David searches the compound and locates his wife, but is unable to free her before the alarm sounds, forcing him to escape.
 The next morning, he befriends Megan and offers his help for the upcoming tournament.